BlancaUG/BlancaUG/README.md

 -  ```/guide <number>```: shows the map with the shortest path between the las sended location from the user to its specified restaurant by the index number (the index corresponds to the list obtained with ```/find```)

 ### running the tests:
+the tests from this module need to be done with the

 ---------------------------------

 ## Authors